French-Polish-Canadian science journalist published in the Washington Post, Scientific American, New Scientist, the Atlantic, Discover, etc.

 She has visited over 80 countries around the world and lived in six of them.
 Reported from Rwanda, DR Congo, Nicaragua, India, Togo, Cameroon, and many other places.

-She lives in France with her husband and daughter.
+She lives in France with her husband, daughter and a very spoiled cocker spaniel.